 While the storm impacted the Pigeon River’s access points, the river is still the same thrill it always has been.
 The Upper Pigeon starts slightly down river, but still serves Smoky Mountain river views, rushing rapids and a thriving ecosystem.
 Floodwaters from Hurricane Helene reshaped parts of the riverbed, carved out new lower-section rapids and revealed clearer waters — adding a fresh challenge for returning paddlers and extra excitement for families.
 You’ll raft past ongoing improvements and storm-shaped landscapes, all part of a powerful story of resilience, recovery and renewal.

-Pigeon River Outfitters Open in the Smoky Mountains
+Pigeon River Rafting in the Smoky Mountains

 Things to know before going to 5 Rivers Adventures

-The closest rafting outfitter to Gatlinburg, Pigeon Forge, Sevierville and Great Smoky Mountains National Park, 5 Rivers Adventures offers several trips down the Pigeon River that are fun for the whole family during your Smokies vacation.
-Pigeon River rafting trips include the intermediate Upper Pigeon trip that is ideal for kids ages 8 and up or anyone weighing over 70 lbs.
-No rafting experience is necessary and the trip down Class III/IV rapids will leave you wet and full of adrenaline.
-Book the High Adventure Trip for the wettest and wildest ride down the upper section rapids in a Mini-Max raft – a smaller boat that holds a maximum of 4 people.
+- Trip guidance: Pigeon River rafting trips include the intermediate Upper Pigeon trip that is ideal for kids ages 8 and up or anyone weighing over 70 lbs.
+No rafting experience is necessary.
+The trip down Class III/IV rapids will spike your adrenaline in a safe and fun way.
 The Lower Pigeon trip features Class I rapids, a few Class II and one Class III rapids, ideal for families with children as young as three years old.
 Book a combo Upper and Lower trip to experience the whole river.
+Book the High Adventure Trip for the wettest and wildest ride down the upper section rapids in a Mini-Max raft – a smaller boat that holds a maximum of 4 people.

 Big Bear Rafting Highlights Include

-Located just off the banks of the Pigeon River, Big Bear Rafting is one of the Southeast’s amazing whitewater rafting experiences.
-Your trips will begin with a 5-10 minute bus ride to the rapids.
-On the Upper Pigeon River, you’ll experience 5 miles of Class III and Class IV rapids.
+- Trip guidance: On the Upper Pigeon River, you’ll experience 5 miles of Class III and Class IV rapids.
 The two-hour trip will take you over famous rapids like Powerhouse, Lost Guide, Double Reaction and Accelerator.
 If relaxation is your family’s vibe, choose the Lower Pigeon River trip, a great introductory rafting trip for children and novices, where you’ll take in breathtaking views of the Great Smoky Mountains while enjoying 5.5 miles of Class I and II rapids.
 The 2.5 hour trip is great for children 3 years old and older.

 What to expect going to Big Creek Expeditions

-Find big adventure or serene floating with Big Creek Expeditions.
-Your adrenaline will be high when you navigate the Upper Pigeon River with your guide while also enjoying the beauty of the Great Smoky Mountains.
+- Trip guidance: Your adrenaline will be high when you navigate the Upper Pigeon River with your guide while also enjoying the beauty of the Great Smoky Mountains.
 Your rafting trip is about 3 hours and is great for rafters ages 8 and older.
 If you’re traveling with small children, the Lower Pigeon River scenic float trip could be for you, featuring stunning views of the Great Smoky Mountains and Cherokee National Forest.
 Big Creek Expeditions also offers a 6+ hour full-day Pigeon River Rafting.
 Start on the lower section of the river, enjoy lunch at food trucks, local cafes or bring a packed lunch to enjoy by the river, and then paddle the thrilling 6.5 miles of Class III and Class IV whitewater on the Upper Pigeon River.

 Important information for Nantahala Outdoor Center